We've assembled some suggestions and created new resources to help you support students with their writing during hybrid and distance learning!

 3. Keep students writing with Quick Writes

-This is a great time for students to reflect on how they are feeling, or for them to respond to one of our existing prompts listed here!
-After students submit their writing, you’ll be able to view their work and leave a comment while grading.
+- This is a great time for students to reflect on how they are feeling, or for them to respond to one of our existing prompts listed here!

-✏️Our team put together a Quick Write Challenge that includes eleven weeks worth of 15-minute prompts to help your students stay engaged!
+✏️ Our team put together a Quick Write Challenge that includes eleven weeks worth of 15-minute prompts to help your students stay engaged!
 The teacher plan includes assignments you can create with a click, and the student plan can be used offline.

-4. Provide support using Guided Drafts
+4. Provide support using Guided Essays

-Once your students have submitted their drafts, you can provide some feedback remotely by leaving comments on their work and requesting additional revisions.
-You can even view students’ revision history after they complete multiple drafts of their work.
+- Once your students have submitted their drafts, you can provide some feedback remotely by leaving comments on their work and requesting additional revisions.

 5. Review skills with Passage Quizzes

 Our Passage Quizzes allow students to practice their skills in an authentic setting comprised of high-interest, nonfiction content, with subjects ranging from "Taylor Swift: Fan Favorite" to "The Accidental Invention of Chocolate Chip Cookies."
-Since students will test their skills in the context of a longer piece of writing, Passage Quizzes make great culminating assignments if you've assigned students Practice on multiple topics within a Pathway.
-You can learn more about how to assign a Passage Quiz here!

-✏️If you're looking for some ways to use Passage Quizzes with your students remotely, our team has put together some best practices here!
+✏️ If you're looking for some ways to use Passage Quizzes with your students remotely, our team has put together some best practices here!